rameshvoltella/sam_twitter_animgest/README.md

     Swiping one your own tweets to the right should bring up a confirm dialog asking if you'd like to delete it.

-Unfortunately I wasn't sure how to embed the .gif into the ReadMe lol.
+Unfortunately I wasn't sure how to embed the .gif into the ReadMe lol but the file is my push.